American Airlines Is Cutting 19,000 Jobs When Federal Aid Expires in October

 American Airlines will cut 19,000 employees in October when federal aid that protected those jobs expires and the coronavirus pandemic continues to devastate travel demand, the carrier said Tuesday.

-The cuts are the latest mass job cuts to hit the aviation industry as it reels from a plunge in demand and billions in losses.

-The Fort Worth-based airline, which employed more than 140,000 people in March, is prohibited from laying off workers through Sept.
+The Fort Worth, Texas-based airline, which employed more than 140,000 people in March, is prohibited from laying off workers through Sept.
 30 under the terms of a $25 billion federal aid package set aside for carriers to weather the worst of the crisis.
 But demand has only modestly recovered, presenting a dire scenario for airlines.
-American its fourth-quarter capacity will be half of the year-ago level.
+American said its fourth-quarter capacity will be half of the year-ago level and that international long-haul flights will be just 25% of its 2019 schedule.

 “We have come to you many times throughout the pandemic, often with sobering updates on a world none of us could have imagined,” wrote American Airlines’ CEO Doug Parker and its president Robert Isom in a staff note announcing the cuts.
 “Today is the hardest message we have had to share so far – the announcement of involuntary staffing reductions effective Oct.
 1.”

+American said it expects to have 40,000 fewer employees in October compared with when the pandemic began, the carrier said.
+The involuntary cuts include furloughs of 17,500 union workers, including flight attendants, pilots and mechanics, and 1,500 administration and management jobs.

+Other airlines have also warned about job cuts.
+Delta Air Lines on Monday said it plans to furlough 1,941 pilots unless it can reach a cost-cutting agreement with the labor union.
+United warned 36,000 employees last month that their jobs are at risk but the impact of voluntary programs on final numbers hasn’t yet been disclosed.
+Southwest Airlines said it doesn’t expect to cut jobs in 2020 because more than a quarter of its workforce signed up for some kind of voluntary leave or buyout.

-American’s shares extended earlier losses after the announcement, trading close to 3% lower in late-morning trading.
+American’s shares extended earlier losses after the announcement, down more than 4% in early afternoon trading.

 Labor unions and carriers have urged lawmakers to provide another $25 billion in aid to preserve jobs through March.
 The proposal has won bipartisan support but Congress has so far failed to reach another national coronavirus aid package that could include the additional relief for airlines.